 Maximizing your 401(k)

 Standard IRAs (if you don't have a company retirement plan)

 Cash life insurance with riders to cover additional risks such as the need for long-term care

 However, these investment vehicles may not be right for you, especially if you're a millennial or baby boomer.
 They also depend on your income.
 Ultimately, the questions to answer before choosing investment vehicles for bucket three include:

-A BECU financial advisor can help explain the risks and rewards, and advise what percentage of your portfolio should be placed in each bucket.
+A financial advisor with BECU Investment Services can help explain the risks and rewards, and advise what percentage of your portfolio should be placed in each bucket.
 But at the end of the day, you'll make the call when it comes to forming an investment strategy.
-With the right strategy, right investments, and the right financial advisor, you will make the leap from financial surviving to thriving.
+With the right strategy, right investments, and the right financial advisor, you will make the leap from financially surviving to thriving.